 Beth Kates (Creative Director) is an award-winning lighting, set, costume, and projection designer and digital dramaturg for live performance, who started her career in rock and roll at 14.
 Her work has been seen across Canada and internationally.
 With Ben Chaisson she formed Playground Studios and developed several interactive installations, including The ToyBox.
 She has worked with acclaimed directors Jillian Keiley, Peter Hinton, Paul Thompson, Jonathan Christenson, Daniel Brooks, Kim Collier, Jackie Maxwell, Ravi Jain, Brian Quirt, Gil Garratt, and others.

 Career highlights include Bury The Wren: a Virtual Reality, Augmented Reality & Carbon Reality Experience (co-created with Neil Christensen); Between Breaths Orchestral (Artistic Fraud Newfoundland), Silence (The Grand Theatre – London); Vigilante (Catalyst); Bigger Than Jesus (Wyrd), Same Same But Different (Nightswimming); I, Claudia(Crows Theatre); Love Me Forever, Billy H Tender (Jesse LaVercombe); Brimful of Asha (WhyNot / Tarragon); SEEDS, Mr. New Years Eve, 1837: a Farmers Revolt(The Blyth Festival), Alice in Wonderland, Ragtime, Pygmalion (Shaw).

 In 2017, she was the first ever Digital Dramaturg hired at The Blyth Festival (or likely anywhere in Canadian Theatre) for Mr. New Years Eve.
 She is continuing this exploration into WHAT digital dramaturgy is on Quelemia Sparrow’s new work O’wet (Savage Productions).
 There are several projects in development, including a collaboration with Charolotte Cobeil-Coleman and Gil Garratt about trailblazing pilot Lorna deBlicquy (commissioned by the Blyth Festival), a VR performance co-creation based on a work by artist / scholar / IFOT therapist Karlee Fellner (Cree/Metis) focusing on Indigenous Wellness with an eye towards it being shared in-person and digitally with various Indigenous communities, and an adaptation of Peter Brown’s My Teacher is a Monster.

-March 2019 will see the premiere of Beth’s creation Bury The Wren, premeired in March 2019.
+Beth’s co- creation with Neil Christensen, Bury The Wren, premeired in March 2019.
 Starring Val Campbell, Bury The Wren an intimate performance about Annie Donnelly, examining the legenday story of the massacred Donnelly family from the 1880’s, it uses Virtual Reality, Augmented Reality and Carbon Reality to exhume from the grave a voice lost to history.